How to Fill out a Customs Form for International Shipping

 Difference Between Household Goods and Personal Effects

-Household effects are:
+Household effects include:

 - Furniture